mvernacc/portfolio/docs/engineering_notes/filters_savgol_vs_butter.md

     <figcaption>Ideal Bode plot for scientific post-processing.</figcaption>
 </figure>

-Now, we can return to the figure this post started with (it is inlined again below).
-It is a Bode plot of the Butterworth (blue) and Savitzky–Golay (tan) filters.
+Now, we can return to the figure this post started with (it is inlined again below): a Bode plot of the Butterworth (blue) and Savitzky–Golay (tan) filters.
-For a fair comparison, but filters are set for a cutoff at 0.01 times the sampling frequency (vertical black line).
+For a fair comparison, both filters are set for a -3 dB cutoff at 0.01 times the sampling frequency (vertical black line).

 <figure>
     <img src="../../assets/images/engineering_notes/filter_savgol_vs_butter/bode.png" width=100%>